 - A translucent woman in period garb is frequently seen on the 2nd and 3rd floors.

 - Disembodied voices are heard throughout

-- George Griffin, their African American family butler, and dear friend, are frequently seen on the 3rd floor where his bedroom is located.
+- George Griffin, their African American family butler and dear friend is frequently seen on the 3rd floor where his bedroom is located.